ANROWS's Resources Database contains a comprehensive collection of sector specific resources.

 ANROWS webinar: Action research tips and technical tricks

 This webinar is led by Dr Peta Cox, Senior Research Officer with ANROWS.
-She provides advice about how practitioners working outside academia might undertake research.
+She provides an excellent starting point for coming to grips with literature reviews, with specific advice about how practitioners working outside academia might undertake research.
 Topics discussed include: 1) What is a literature review?
 2) Academic literature searching outside the academy.
 3) Finding full text for free.
 4) Writing carefully.
 5) Cautious data analysis.

 This webinar presents an opportunity for projects to ask questions and discuss issues relating to measurement of outcomes- particularly in relation to quantitative data.
 The webinar is presented by ANROWS staff members, Dr Peta Cox, Senior Research Officer (Research Program) and Violeta Politoff, Senior Research Officer (National Community Attitudes Survey).

 Measurement and evaluation